grzegorzwozny/PN5180-RPi-Python-Library/README.md

 # Library for PN5180 NFC Frontend

-This libary a Python version of the libary published by @ATrappmann (https://github.com/ATrappmann/PN5180-Library).
+This libary is a Python version of the libary published by @ATrappmann (https://github.com/ATrappmann/PN5180-Library).

 The library has been adapted to work under the control of the Linux (Rasbian) operating system.
 The software was tested on a Raspberry Pi 4 Compute Module.